energysistem/manuals/42631-Energy_MB7/en/06-main_functions.md

-## Main Functions
+## Main functions

-### Turn on / off your device
+### Switching on and off the device

+Press and hold the ON/OFF button (5) for 2 seconds to turn on your Energy Music Box 7.
+You will see that the LED MODE INDICATOR (8) glows blue.
+When switching on the device, you will hear a confirmation sound.

+When the device is on, the LED MODE INDICATOR (8) will keep flashing blue.

-To turn on your device, press and keep 2 seconds the ON/OFF button (5).
-The POWER INDICATOR (8) will turn on with the heart icon, meaning that the device is now turned on.
+To turn off your device, press and hold the ON/OFF button (5) for 2 seconds.
+You will hear a warning sound and the LED MODE INDICATOR (8) will stop flashing.

-To turn off your device, press and keep 2 seconds the ON/OFF button (5).

 ### Charging the battery

-When the speaker stop emit sound or not turn on, is the time to charge it.
-Connect the microUSB end of the included USB cable to your *Energy Music Box B2 Bluetooth* (10) and the other end to any USB port that can provide energy (PC, USB wall charger, car, etc).
-The LED INDICATOR (9) will turn on in red color and when the charge is completed the LED will turn off.
+You will hear a warning sound whenever the battery charge is below 10%.
+Connect the mini USB end of the included USB cable to the PORT TO CHARGE THE BATTERY (10) of your *Energy Music Box 7* and the other USB end to any device with an USB charging port to provide energy (PC, USB wall charger, car charger, etc) to charge the battery.
+The LED CHARGE INDICATOR (9) will turn red and will switch off once the charging process has been completed.

-**Note:** It is recommended to turn off the device when charging.
-Do not store or leave unused for a long period of time with the battery completely discharged.
+**Warning:** Do not leave your *Energy Music Box 7* completely discharged for a long time.